titlejea/pyspark-ab-test-engagement-analysis/README.md

 - The company should **scale up personalized messaging**, as it yields a meaningful return at scale.

 > However, if the confidence interval had included or fallen below the MDE (e.g., [+0.2%, +0.5%]), the result might be statistically significant but **not worth implementation**, especially if personalization incurs higher campaign complexity or operational cost.

 ---

+## Skills Demonstrated

+- PySpark for scalable data preprocessing
+- A/B test design with power analysis and MDE reasoning
+- Hypothesis testing using Z-test and confidence intervals
+- Business interpretation of statistical outcomes
+- Visual storytelling for data-driven decision making

+---